 1761-1804.
-He was baptised on 27 October 1761 at St. Margaret’s Church, Westminster, and was the only surviving son of Admiral Sir Peter Parker and his wife, Margaret Nugent.
-He became the father of Captain Sir Peter Parker.
+Baptised on 27 October 1761 at St. Margaret s Church, Westminster, he was the only surviving son of Admiral Sir Peter Parker and his wife, Margaret Nugent, and was the father of Captain Sir Peter Parker.

-Aged fourteen, the privileged Parker was the head boy of Westminster School, and he was described in his youth as having ‘abilities of a superior cast’.
+At the age of fourteen the privileged Parker was the head boy of Westminster School, and he was described in his youth as having abilities of a superior cast .

-From early 1787 he commanded the Jupiter 50 in the Leeward Islands with the broad pennant of Commodore Sir Richard Bickerton, which ship was paid off in September 1789.
+From early 1787 he commanded the Jupiter 50, sailing from Portsmouth for the Leeward Islands at the end of March and returning home to be paid off in September 1789.

-In the autumn of 1792 Parker recommissioned the Blanche 32 and took her out to the Leeward Islands from Portsmouth at the beginning of December.
-During 1793 he captured the privateer Vengeur 12 on 1 October, the Révolutionnaire 20 on 8 October and the Sans Culottes 22 on 30 December, and he was with Vice-Admiral Sir John Jervis in the following year during that officer’s Leeward Islands campaign from 10 January 1794 before being sent home aboard the Rattlesnake 16, Commander d’Arcy Preston, with despatches announcing the capture of St. Lucia to arrive at the Admiralty on 16 May.
+In the autumn of 1792 Parker recommissioned the Blanche 32, and he sailed for the Leeward Islands from Portsmouth at the beginning of December.
+During 1793 he captured the privateer Vengeur 12 on 1 October, the Révolutionnaire 20 on 8 October and the Sans Culottes 22 on 30 December, and he served in Vice-Admiral Sir John Jervis Leeward Islands campaign from January 1794 before being sent home aboard the Rattlesnake 16, Commander d’Arcy Preston, with despatches announcing the capture of St. Lucia to arrive at the Admiralty on 16 May.

-During June- July 1794 he briefly commanded the Robust 74 briefly in 1794 after her previous commander, Hon.
+During June- July 1794 he briefly commanded the Robust 74 after her previous commander, Hon.
 George Keith Elphinstone, had been raised to flag rank.
-Next joining the thirty-six year-old Valiant 74 in August, he retained her through to July 1795 in the Channel Fleet, and was present at the Battle of Lorient on 23 June 1795, although his vessel incurred no casualties.
+Next joining the thirty-six year-old Valiant 74 in August, he retained her through to July 1795 in the Channel Fleet, being present but incurring no casualties at the Battle of Groix on 23 June

-Parker was the youngest by seven years of any officer to be promoted rear-admiral, which occurred on 1 June 1795.
-By early 1797 he was placed in command of six sail of the line and four frigates that had been detached to the south from the Channel Fleet, and he later flew his flag aboard the Duke 98, Captain John Holloway, at the same time that his father was flying his own flag at Spithead , but the crew of this ship participated fully in the Spithead Mutiny that erupted on 16 April and Captain Holloway was throw off the ship.
+Parker was the youngest by seven years of any officer to be promoted rear-admiral on 1 June 1795.
+In early 1797 he was placed in command of six sail of the line and four frigates that had been detached to the south from the Channel Fleet, and he later flew his flag aboard the Duke 98, Captain John Holloway, at the same time that his father flew his own flag at Spithead.
+This ship participated fully in the Spithead Mutiny that erupted on 16 April and Captain Holloway was thrown off the ship.

 On 29 September 1785 at Takeley, Essex, Parker married Augusta Barbara Charlotte, daughter of Vice-Admiral Hon.
 John Byron.
 His eldest son was the celebrated Captain Sir Peter Parker, who was killed fighting the Americans near Baltimore in 1814.
 His second son, John Parker, was a captain in the Royal Artillery and died in 18 November 1835, and his third and youngest son, Sir Charles Christopher Parker (1792-1869) rose to the rank of captain in the navy.
-He also had three daughters, two of whom died at the age of sixteen.
+He also had three daughters, one of whom died at the age of twelve and another at sixteen.